My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - If you’re park-hopping in Hawaii, the Hawaii Tri-Park Annual Pass is $55 for one year.
 It includes unlimited access to Hawaii Volcanoes National Park, Haleakalā National Park (on Maui), and Pu‘uhonua o Hōnaunau National Historical Park (on the west coast of the Big Island).

 - An annual America the Beautiful Pass is $80.
 This gets you into every national park and all fee-collecting federal lands.
-I got my first America the Beautiful pass in 2019 and am hooked – it’s such a money-saver!
+I got my first one in 2019, and it’s such a money-saver that the America the Beautiful Pass is totally worth it!
 You can get the America the Beautiful Pass from REI.

 You can read more about the fees – and check that the above is accurate – on the Hawaii Volcanoes NPS website.